The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 console.log(iguanna) // error, unknown variable
 ```

-Now, not *everything* needs to be wrapped in a function or using a constant, but they're definitely tools for your toolbox to use when you see fit.
+Now, not *everything* needs to be wrapped in a function or a constant, but they're definitely tools for your toolbox to use when you see fit.

 # Pause: That's our foundations!
 Congrats!
 We set out a plan and executed it.
-The foundations seem like small output, but remember, we learned things and set the project up for success later.
+The foundations seem like small output, but remember, we also covered our research and set the project up for success later.
 Foundations aren't ever shown off, but without a strong one, the Empire State Building would just be a pretty picture on a blueprint.

 Good job, now let's press on to our MVP!